 Learn to DJ – The complete beginners guide!

-What is a DJ, What does a DJ do, and how do I become a DJ?
-Your introduction to the art of DJing!
+How do I become a DJ?
+Your introduction to the art of DJing

-In this article, we will answer some of the most frequently asked questions by beginners interested in DJing.
+In this article, we’ll answer some of the most frequently asked questions by beginners interested in DJing.

 DJing is a fantastic hobby that develops into a dream job for some.
-The ability to control music to express yourself is an amazing skill and is considered a modern art form by many.
+The ability to control music to express yourself is an amazing skill, and many people consider it a modern art form.

 Just as with playing a musical instrument, DJs sometimes specialise in specific areas.
 Here you’ll find out exactly what DJs do and how to go about doing it yourself!

-A DJ plays prerecorded music to an audience.
-It is their job to create an enjoyable listening experience.
+A DJ plays prerecorded music to an audience, and their job is to create an enjoyable listening experience for everyone.

 Stereotypically, DJs are front and centre of a nightclub or festival stage, but they actually perform at various events.